terraeca/ColorMap/README.md

-# Coding Challenge Education Horizon
+# Coding Challenge Education Horizons

 React + Vite was used to complete this project.
 The application will perform rectangular motion drawing, starting from the centre filling all available space on the canvas with one of every colour, with an option to reverse the collour array.